Generalized moduli of continuity under irregular or random deformations via multiscale analysis: Introduction

-where $\|f\|_{\mathrm{scatt}}$ is a mixed $\ell^1(L^2)$ scattering norm (which is finite for functions with a logarithmic Sobolev-type regularity), $H \tau$ denotes the Hessian of $\tau$ and $2^J$ is the coarsest scale in the dyadic subband decomposition.
+where $\|f\|_{\mathrm{scatt}}$ is a mixed $\ell^1(L^2)$ scattering norm (which is finite for functions with a logarithmic Sobolev-type regularity), $H \tau$ denotes the Hessian of $\tau$ and $2^J$ is the coarsest scale in the dyadic multiscale analysis associated with the network filters.

-Some remarks are in order here.
-First, this estimate implies stability under (small) $C^2$ deformations as well as approximate invariance to global translations, up to the scale $2^J$.
-Moreover, in general we will have $\adm{\Phi(F_\tau f)-\Phi(f)}\ll \|F_\tau f-f\|_{L^2}$ even for small $\|\tau\|_{L^\infty}$.
-Secondly, the regularity of the deformation $\tau$ plays a key role.
-To be clearer, consider the case where $f$ is a band-pass function; roughly speaking, the condition $\|\nabla \tau\|_{L^\infty}\leq 1/2$ guarantees that $F_\tau f$ is still localized in frequency, essentially in the same band, therefore the result is reasonable since the network is adjusted to such dyadic bands by design - although highly not-trivial to prove.
-As observed in \cite{mall cpam}, the condition $\|\nabla \tau\|_{L^\infty}\leq 1/2$ can be relaxed to $\|\nabla \tau\|_{L^\infty}<1$ but then the constant will blow-up when $\|\nabla \tau\|_{L^\infty}\to 1$.
-It is thus natural to wonder whether stability results can be derived if $\|\nabla \tau\|_{L^\infty}\geq 1$ (therefore $x\mapsto x-\tau(x)$ is no longer invertible, in general) or even for less regular deformations, e.g.\ discontinuous ones.